Entangling operations in nonlinear two-atom Tavis-Cummings models: Dynamical features

 \section{Dynamical features}

 In this section we present the results and comparison of numerical calculations of dynamical features of the three specific models introduced in Sec. \ref{sec:models}.
-We focus on the collapse and revival of Rabi oscillations and we test our analytical result with numerically exact calculations.
+We focus on the collapse and revival of Rabi oscillations and we test our analytical result with numerically exact calculations that are evaluated using the exact form of the state vector in Eq. \eqref{eq:Psit} using the expressions in Appendix \ref{Exact}.